On approval of the Code of Ethics for Civil Servants

 1) conflict situations that can damage the reputation or authority of a civil servant and the organization;

-2) the use of official position to influence the activities of state bodies, local executive bodies, organizations, officials, civil servants, and citizens in solving personal issues;
+2) Use of official position to influence the activities of state bodies, local executive body, organizations, officials, civil servants and citizens in resolving issues of a personal nature;

-3) committing misdemeanors and offenses for which disciplinary, administrative or criminal liability is provided for by law;
+3) committing misconduct and offenses for which the law provides for disciplinary, administrative or criminal liability;

-4) use of official position to resolve personal issues, prevent the facts of accepting gifts and services from individuals and legal entities in connection with the performance of official duties;
+4) using his/her official position to solve personal issues, not to allow acceptance of gifts, monetary remuneration, loans, services of material nature, payment for entertainment, recreation, transportation and other remuneration from individuals and legal entities in connection with the performance of official duties;

 5) use of official information for self-interested and other personal purposes;

-6) dissemination of information that does not correspond to reality, not to comment on and discuss, including the professional qualities of other civil servants, prevent expressions and statements defaming another civil servant, as well as critical remarks about him/her.
+6) dissemination of information that does not correspond to reality, not to comment and discuss, including professional qualities of other civil servants, not to allow expressions and statements defaming another civil servant, as well as critical remarks against him;

 11. A civil servant outside by off-duty shall: